chuanconggao/TopSim/README.md

 pphs	0.1667
 ```

-* Use Tversky similarity, which puts more weight on matching parts.
+* Use Tversky similarity, which puts more weight on matching parts of the query.
+Ideal when searching within long lines.

 `ls /usr/local/bin | ./topsim-cli "apple" -k 3 -s tversky`